-Before we jump into the straight answer for the question that is written above, let us introduce you to the magnificent ‘toaster oven’.
+Before we jump into the straight answer for the question Does A Toaster Oven Save Electricity? let us introduce you to the magnificent ‘toaster oven’.
 Seeing the word ‘toaster’, you might think that it’s a larger version of regular toasters.
 But actually, it’s much more.

 A. What Is A Toaster Oven?